 4. Flow Efficiency

-Flow efficiency measures the ratio of active work time to total flow time across the entire development process.
-In Axify, this metric highlights the balance between productive work and delays.
-Contrarily, in the original Flow Framework, flow efficiency specifically compares active work to wait time rather than total cycle time.
+In Axify, this metric highlights the balance between productive work and idle time across the entire development process.
+In the original Flow Framework, flow efficiency also specifically compares active work to wait time rather than total cycle time.

-Axify’s method gives you a more comprehensive view of the overall process, plus you can always look into other Flow Framework alternatives.
+Axify’s method gives you a comprehensive view of the overall process, but you can always look into other Flow Framework alternatives.
+Here are the ways you can raise your flow efficiency score:

 5. Issue Type Time Investment